Neuefische-ESG-Capstone/Project-description/Financial_Performance_definition.md

 # Our Approach:  Consistent long-term performance rather than short-term gains

-Performance Persistence means that the future performance of mutual fund can be predicted through their past performance’ that is the past performance of the fund schemes is an indicator of their future performance.
+Performance Persistence means that the future performance of mutual funds can be predicted through their past performance’ that is the past performance of the fund schemes is an indicator of their future performance.
 [Link for Source](https://www.researchgate.net/publication/325115723_A_Review_of_Performance_Indicators_of_Mutual_Funds)